oSoc14/code9000/README.md

 This project has been programmed during the open Summer of code 2014.

 ## Credit
-Authors: Bjorn Van Acker, Sander Meert, Nick Denys<br>
+Author: Sander Meert
-Copyright 2014 OKFN Belgium
+Past Authors: Bjorn Van Acker, Nick Denys

-Special thanks to the City of Ghent and Digipolis.
+Special thanks to the City of Ghent, Digipolis, Jan Vansteelandt and Pieter Colpaert.